MohammadB88/devops-tools/README.md

 Here are some of the more common tools for Kubernetes monitoring.

-Prometheus metrics.
-Prometheus is an open source system created by the Cloud Native Computing Foundation (CNCF).
+**Prometheus metrics:** Prometheus is an open source system created by the Cloud Native Computing Foundation (CNCF).
 The Prometheus server collects data from nodes, pods, and jobs, and other Kubernetes health metrics after installing data exporter pods on each node in the cluster.
 It saves collected time-series data into a database, and generates alerts automatically based on preset conditions.

 The Prometheus dashboard is limited, but users enhance it with external visualization tools such as Grafana, which enables customized and sophisticated debugging, inquiries, and reporting using the Prometheus database.
 Prometheus supports importing data from many third-party databases.

-Kubernetes dashboard.
-The Kubernetes dashboard is a simple web interface for debugging containerized applications and managing cluster resources.
+**Kubernetes dashboard:** The Kubernetes dashboard is a simple web interface for debugging containerized applications and managing cluster resources.
 The Kubernetes dashboard provides a rundown of all defined storage classes and all cluster namespaces, and a simple overview of resources, both on individual nodes and cluster-wide.

-### **Prometheus and Grafana**
+#### **Prometheus and Grafana**
 Using Prometheus Operator, I have deployed Prometheus and Grafana to monitor different cluster metrices.
 This article is very detailed:

 https://computingforgeeks.com/setup-prometheus-and-grafana-on-kubernetes/